585 Grove Street, Suite G-10, Herndon, VA 20170 · Mon-Fri 9am-6pm (703) 783-2050 · Contact

 Best Mouse: Logitech G Pro X Superlight 2 (60g wireless)

-Best Headset: SteelSeries Arctis Nova 5 Wireless (60-hr battery, 2.4GHz + BT)
+Best Headset: SteelSeries Arctis Nova 5 Wireless (up to 60hr battery, 2.4GHz + BT)

 Compare at a Glance